 Universal Deduction for Donations Up to $300

 For the over 9 out of 10 people who no longer itemize their charitable giving, the CARES Act will allow these individual taxpayers to deduct donations to charity of up to $300 on their 2020 federal tax return, even though they take the standard deduction.
-Married-filing-jointly taxpayers will get an above-the-line deduction of up to $600.
+Married-filing-jointly taxpayers do not get a bump to $600, however. $300 is the maximum above-the-line deduction per return.

 Raising the Charitable Giving Deduction Cap